23 Dimension Reduction

 pca <- prcomp(x, center = FALSE)

-Keep in mind that default behavior is to center the columns of x before computing the PCs, an operation we don’t need because our matrix is scaled.
+Keep in mind that default behavior is to center the columns of x before computing the PCs, an operation we don’t need in our example because our matrix is scaled.

 The object pca includes the rotated data \(Z\) in pca$x and the rotation \(\mathbf{V}\) in pca$rotation.